fasouto/fasouto.github.com/_posts/2015-05-25-freelance-tips.md

 - Create a template for invoices and other for proposals
 - Have your CV updated
-- Automate the billing process as much as you can
+- Automate the billing process

 ### Learn the technology stack that are you using well